 How to enter User Name on non-domain joined machine for local admin accounts

-When creating tech accounts with TechIDManager on a local computer that is not domain joined, and when using “DomainService.exe HideOnLoginScreen” there is no way to type in a user name on the login screen.
+When creating tech accounts with TechIDManager on a local computer that is NOT domain joined, and when using “DomainService.exe HideOnLoginScreen” there is normally no way to type in a user name on the login screen.
 This is the Microsoft default since Windows 10 build 1703.
-The way to get the username textbox is to set some policies related to the username displayed at sign-in.

 Generally there are two ways to do this.
 This can be done with the policy editor: